 Apart from some organisational characteristics of the OLMUN there is also the organisation of the committees that gives every MUN its certain identity.
-Modelled on the original committees of the United Nations, the OLMUN is divided into eight committees: Besides the Economic and Social Council (ECOSOC), the Security Council (SC), the Human Rights Council (HRC), the United Nations Environmental Programme (UNEP) Governing Council and the Special Conference (SpC), there are the normal General Assembly committees such as the "GA 3rd - the Social, Humanitarian and Cultural Committee" and the "GA 4th - the Special Political and Decolonization Committee".
+Modelled on the original committees of the United Nations, the OLMUN is divided into nine committees: Besides the Economic and Social Council (ECOSOC), the Security Council (SC), the Human Rights Council (HRC), the United Nations Environmental Programme (UNEP) Governing Council and the Special Conference (SpC), there are the normal General Assembly committees such as the "GA 3rd - the Social, Humanitarian and Cultural Committee" and the "GA 4th - the Special Political and Decolonization Committee".
+Additionally we will have a Historical Security Council and the Food and Agriculture Organisation as a committee.